AxdeKlerk/SLP/DEBUGGING.md

 I learned that `@property` methods in *Django* models should not be called with parentheses.
 I also learned to distinguish between overselling (invalid) and exactly filling capacity (valid) when checking basket quantities.
 Removing redundant validation branches made the logic simpler and correct.
 Finally, calculating `remaining` before raising errors is essential to prevent misleading messages like "0 tickets left."

-## Integration Errors (Square API with Django)
+## Integration Errors (*Square* API with Django)

 **Bug:**

-When I first tried to install the Square Python SDK, I mistakenly installed `squareapp` and then ran into import errors.
+When I first tried to install the *Square* Python SDK, I mistakenly installed `squareapp` and then ran into import errors.
 Even after installing `squareup`, I still saw `ImportError: cannot import name 'Client' from 'square.client'`.
 Later attempts with `SquareClient` also failed.
-The installed SDK version defined a `Square` class instead, and its constructor did not accept `access_token`.
+The installed SDK version defined a `*Square*` class instead, and its constructor did not accept `access_token`.
 Calling `list_locations()` raised `AttributeError` because the method name had changed.
 Finally, trying to check `result.is_success()` failed because the response object was a Pydantic model without that helper method.

 **Fix:**

 I uninstalled the incorrect `square` package and reinstalled the official SDK with `pip install squareup`.
 I then checked the installed file `.venv/Lib/site-packages/square/client.py` to confirm the class name and constructor signature.
 For my version, the correct setup was:

     import os
-    from square.client import Square, SquareEnvironment
+    from square.client import *Square*, SquareEnvironment

-    client = Square(
+    client = *Square*(
         token=os.getenv("SQUARE_ACCESS_TOKEN"),
         environment=SquareEnvironment.SANDBOX
     )